What is willow bark?

 When taken in moderation, willow bark does not appear to have negative side effects.
 The salicin in willow bark converts to salicylic acid.
 Some believe that this makes it gentler on your stomach than lab-created aspirin.
 Too much willow bark, however, can cause stomach cramping and bleeding.

-Forms and dose
+Forms and dose of willow bark

 Willow bark can be purchased from many drugstores and almost any health food store in a powdered, encapsulated form.
 The recommended dose for pain relief is 240 milligrams a day.